 The 5 (or 6) keys to reading

-Contemporary evidence identifies five specific sub-skills that are essential to the acquisition of word recognition and language comprehension.
-These are referred to as the ‘5 Big Ideas’ or the ‘5 Keys to Reading'(Five from Five 2020).
+Contemporary evidence identifies 5 specific sub-skills that are essential to the acquisition of word recognition and language comprehension.
+These are referred to as the ‘5 Big Ideas’ or the ‘5 Keys to Reading'(Five from Five, 2020).
 They are:

-A more complex breakdown of reading is demonstrated in Scarborough’s Reading Rope (Scarborough 2001), which illustrates the interconnectedness and interdependence of all the components of learning to read can be found here.
+A more complex breakdown of reading is demonstrated in Scarborough’s Reading Rope (Scarborough, 2001), which illustrates the interconnectedness and interdependence of all the components of learning to read.

 Reading in the secondary school context